Federal Office of Police

 Fedpol publishes a yearly report on domestic security.
 Its investigative arm is the Federal Criminal Police, which operates a small special operations unit—Task Force TIGRIS—whose existence was not made public until 2009.

+Scandals

+On 3 June 2023, hackers have stolen data from Fedpol servers and published them on the Darknet.

 Organisation

+Fedpol is structured as of 2023 with the following units: